chloe-glowy/free-time-helper/blog/initial-thoughts.md

 1. I don't know what I want to do right now
 1. I ask the system what to do.
 I tell it how much **free time\*** I have right now.
 1. The system may respond in one of two ways:
-   1. Ask for Information
+   1. Ask for Information (e.g., what's something that energizes you? what's your best friend's name? etc.)
-   1. Give a suggestion
+   1. Give a suggestion (e.g., text {best friend}, or {do thing that energizes you}, or spend 5 minutes outside, or listen to your favorite song, etc.)

 \* **free time**: how much time is there between now and the next time I intend to do something else, such as get ready for bed, go to work, leave for an appointment, etc.?